Zankoku-Okuno/neptune/docs/guides/get_started.md

 json = medium "application/json"
 ```

-TODO: accept JSON input, better JSON output (like Aeson or something)
+* TODO: accept JSON input, better JSON output (like Aeson or something)
-TODO: make sure to send appropriate error responses when getting unsuitable JSON
+* TODO: make sure to send appropriate error responses when getting unsuitable JSON

 TODO
 ====
-review for and note any the security flaws:
+* review for and note any the security flaws
-cookies
+* cookies